 The SNaP Lab team was excited to present their research at SRP’s annual conference in Indianapolis, IN this year.
-Briana, Sarah, and Parnika all presented posters on their research.
-Kristen gave a talk on changes in emotion processing network following social cognitive training in individuals with schizophrenia.
+Briana Galindo, Sarah Pridgen, and Parnika Telagi all presented posters on their research.
+Kristen Haut gave a talk on changes in emotion processing network following social cognitive training in individuals with schizophrenia.

 Coworkers of Abhi surprised him with a going away party complete cake and balloons.

 Abhishek, we sure will miss you!
 Good luck in Rochester!

 A big THANK YOU to our 2017-2018 Student Research Assistants